Pvt Ltd to OPC Conversion Under Section 18 in 15 to 30 Working Days Starting at Just ₹5,999

 An OPC cannot carry on Non-Banking Financial Institution (NBFC) or investment activities under the Companies Act.
 It cannot have a body corporate as a member.
 A person cannot be a member in more than 1 OPC.
 OPC also cannot raise equity from external investors or issue shares to the public.

-The conversion involves 8 steps: verify eligibility under Rule 7(4), consolidate shares to a single member, pass board and special resolutions, file Form MGT-14, alter the MOA/AOA, appoint a nominee via Form INC-3, file Form INC-6 with the RoC, and obtain a new Certificate of Incorporation.
+The conversion involves 8 steps: verify eligibility (Indian citizen member, no existing OPC membership), consolidate shares to a single member, pass board and special resolutions, file Form MGT-14, alter the MOA/AOA, appoint a nominee via Form INC-3, file Form INC-6 with the RoC, and obtain a new Certificate of Incorporation.
 Total time: 15 to 30 working days.

-Key documents include: board resolution approving conversion, special resolution (75% majority), altered MOA and AOA, share transfer deeds or buyback documents, nominee consent (Form INC-3), audited financial statements for 3 years, NOC from creditors, practicing CA/CS certificate, and DSC of the sole member.
+Key documents include: board resolution approving conversion, special resolution (75% majority), altered MOA and AOA, share transfer deeds or buyback documents, nominee consent (Form INC-3), audited financial statements for 3 years, NOC from creditors, Expert certificate, and DSC of the sole member.

 The complete conversion takes 15 to 30 working days from the date of filing Form INC-6 with the RoC.
 Share consolidation and resolution passing require an additional 7 to 15 days of preparation.
 Total end-to-end timeline including preparation and filing is typically 25 to 45 days.